phuwin95/DATA.ML.360-2023-2024-1/README.md

 |-- Dockerfile --> define the docker image that can be used to run the assignment
 ```

+## Why Spearman Correlation was chosen?
+Spearman correlation is a non-parametric measure of rank correlation that, due to its distinctive characteristics, is an excellent choice for collaborative filtering in recommender systems.
+Unlike Pearson correlation, Spearman correlation focuses on monotonic rather than linear connections between variables.
+This makes it especially robust in circumstances with outliers, scarce user-item interactions, or ordinal ratings.
+Users' preferences for items are frequently ordinal in the context of recommender systems, and Spearman correlation efficiently represents the relative ordering of these preferences.
+Furthermore, it is less susceptible to outliers and can yield significant similarity assessments even when data is sparse or linearity assumptions are violated.
+Spearman correlation supplements Pearson correlation and provides a useful tool for identifying user-item associations, ultimately helping to more accurate and comprehensive suggestions in collaborative filtering applications by taking rank order into account.

 ## Docker
 Docker is recommended to run this project.